 What should you take into consideration when choosing a GEI marketer for your GEI sugar?

-The short answer is that you should choose the GEI marketer that you believe will give you the best price for your cane.
+The short answer is that you should choose the GEI marketer you believe will give you the best price for your cane.

 FIND OUT MORE